canvasxyz/canvas/docs/6-networking.md

 This will cause `presence:join` events to be emitted for all peers that join the discovery topic, even if they have a different app topic.
 Check the event's `topics` list to see which application(s) the peer is running.

+You can also see this on our [chat app](https://canvas-chat.pages.dev).
+Try opening a few rooms on [this client](https://mud-example.vercel.app/), and those rooms will show up in the chat app's presence list.